anne75/holbertonschool-low_level_programming/0x0A-malloc_free/grid_questions.md

 Killed
 $ gccplus 3-allocsinglespace.c main-test.c
 $ ./a.out
-Segmentation fault (core dumped)
+Killed
 $
 ```
 OK, there is something.
-Since yesterday I had come up with solution 2 and 3, I tried to figure out why it was killed
+Since yesterday I had come up with solution 2 and 3, I tried to figure out why it was killed.
-(did not look much into seg fault sorry).
 I started to read about  [*opportunistic allocation*]
 (http://stackoverflow.com/questions/1865501/c-program-on-linux-to-exhaust-memory/1865527#1865527)
 or [*opportunistic memory allocation scheme*](http://stackoverflow.com/questions/16674370/why-does-malloc-or-new-never-return-null).
 It looks like linux is overbooks memory, giving away addresses and only checking if it is going to work as we try accessing